hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 Since I have more dues coming, I will jump to the key points.
 I may update more background info when available.

 ## Phase 1: Checkpoint
 Welcome to the actual coding part!
 From this section, I will organize the rest according to how I developed.
 There are numerous other implmenetations for you to try out.
-So do not narrow down your minds.
+So do not restrain your minds.

 ### Implicit-list with-coalesce allocator